Credentials Browser

 ---|---|---|

-Scope | Limited to your tenant | All available data sources across all the Flare leaks database. |
+Scope | Limited to your tenant | All available data sources across all the Flare leaks database |

 Use Case | Tenant-specific monitoring | Broad, cross-tenant investigations |

-Filtering | Coming soon! | Password policy, source, type, etc. |
+Filtering | Date range, Identifier scope, Password policy, source type. | Password policy, source, type, etc. |

 When using the Credentials Browser, you can run searches across various categories to efficiently narrow down your results and identify potential risks.
 Each category serves a unique purpose, allowing you to focus on specific identifiers or attributes to pinpoint leaked credentials.
 Below is an overview of the available search types and their functionalities: